Neonatal Critical Care

 - MSc Professional Development.

-In line with the Department of Health (DH) and the Royal College of Nursing (RCN) recommendations, the syllabus encourages the achievement of professional proficiency through reflection, discussion, debate, evaluation and development of clinical expertise.
+In line with the Department of Health (DH) and the Royal College of Nursing (RCN) recommendations, the modules encourage the achievement of professional proficiency through reflection, discussion, debate, evaluation, critical analysis and development of clinical expertise.

 Competence in delivering a high standard of neonatal care falls under the following core dimensions: